 To read full story by Lance Anderson please click on photo.

 Prudence (O'Sullivan) Farrow

 When Mia Farrow and her sister, Prudence, joined The Beatles on their 1967 tour to India, Lennon wrote "Dear Prudence" to help Prudence cope with her debilitating depression.
 She is the daughter of director John Farrow and Maureen O'Sullivan.
-To watch a You Tube video of "Dear Prudence", click on the photo of Prudence.

 The Dennis O'Sullivan Clan celebrates St. Patrick's Day in Kansas City, Missouri, USA!